gaehlerm/SoftwareEngineering/README.md

     return arg1
 ```

-We can easily change this function to the following code.
-We added a flag (`arg2`) which changes the functionality.
+We can easily modify this function with the following code.
+We added a flag (`arg2`) that alters the functionality.
 The function now only returns the `arg1`, if `arg2` is set to `True`.

 ```py
 # version 1.1